jundalisay/superb/content/en/research/einstein/relativity/section-02.md

-+++
+---
-title=  "The System Of Co–ordinates" heading =  "Section 2"
+title: "The System Of Co–ordinates"
+heading: "Section 2"
+date: 2022-04-12
+linkTitle: "EPR Paradox"
+# date: 2022-08-08
-description=  "To solve the relativity of our perceptions, we use a quantum as our measuring rod which we add to itself in increments as we build our whole perception " image=  "/covers/rel.jpg" linkb=  "/research/einstein/relativity/section-01" linkbtext=  "section-1" linkf=  "/research/einstein/relativity/section-03" linkftext=  "section-3" aliases= [
+description: "To solve the relativity of our perceptions, we use a quantum as our measuring rod which we add to itself in increments as we build our whole perception"
-  "/research/einstein/section-02"
-]
-+++
+image: "/covers/rel.jpg"
+---

 ## Standard Measuring Rod